 Members of the 2021 Jury will be announced in October.

 The Selection Process

 The winner of the Prize will be selected in three stages:

-Stage 1 — members of the jury will come up with a long list of candidates; this list will be announced no later than December 15;
+Stage 1 — members of the jury will come up with a long list of candidates that will be announced no later than December 15;

 The Awards Ceremony

-The winner of the Prize will be announced during an official awards ceremony.
-This ceremony will be held every April in Kyiv, and three finalists will be invited to participate.
+The winner of the Prize will be announced during an official awards ceremony which will be held every April in Kyiv.
+Three finalists of the award will be invited to participate in the ceremony.

 The Drahomán Prize winner will receive a statuette designed by a prominent Ukrainian sculptor and a 2,000 EUR cash prize (taxes included).
-The Ukrainian Institute and the Ukrainian Book Institute will also provide professional opportunities and promote the laureate’s work (translation residencies and participation in international fairs and festivals).
+The Ukrainian Institute and the Ukrainian Book Institute will also provide professional opportunities and promote the winner’s work (participation in translation residencies, international fairs and festivals).

 The Naming of the Prize